MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-power-bi-powerpoint-add-in-about.md

 # About the Power BI add-in for PowerPoint

 The Power BI add-in for PowerPoint enables you to add live, interactive data from Power BI to your PowerPoint presentations.
-This means not only that the data shown in your presentation will always be up to date, but also that while you're presenting, you'll be able to filter and drill down on data in response to questions and feedback without having to switch contexts.
+This means not only that the data shown in your PowerPoint presentation will always be up to date, but also that while you're presenting, you'll be able to filter and drill down on data in response to questions and feedback from your audience without having to switch contexts.
 You'll also be able to easily share your presentation with other team members in the meeting, enabling you to drive true data-driven conversations.

 ![Screenshot of the Power BI add-in in PowerPoint](media/service-power-bi-powerpoint-add-in-about/storytelling.gif)

 You can add report pages to PowerPoint presentations starting from either PowerPower or Power BI.
-For Power BI to be used as the starting point, the Power BI add-in for PowerPoint functionality must be enabled in your organization.
-See [Enable Power BI add-in for PowerPoint](../admin/service-admin-portal-export-sharing.md#enable-power-bi-add-in-for-powerpoint) for detail.
+For Power BI to be used as the starting point, the Power BI add-in for PowerPoint functionality must be [enabled in your organization](../admin/service-admin-portal-export-sharing.md#enable-power-bi-add-in-for-powerpoint).

 ## Requirements